archive-dev-korean/archive-dev-korean/README.md

 - 📙 I completed the AWS Technical Essentials course.
 - 🪪 I have SQL Developer (SQLD) Certification.
 - 📠 I was an intern at (주)천재교육.
-- 📌 I have a Bachelor's degree in Computer-engineering.
+- 📌 I have a Bachelor's degree in Computer engineering.(B.S. in Computer Engineering)
 - 👉 Portfolio : https://magical-rate-172.notion.site/d2a7195f6c3d4bbca256164c30a8ab46
 <!---
 archive-dev-korean/archive-dev-korean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.